This page contains affiliate links. For more information please read my Disclosure Policy.

 What is Aioli?
 It’s a type of mayonnaise!
 Typically one made with garlic.
 The word aioli is from the provencal words ‘ai’ for garlic and ‘oli’ for oil.

 There are actually several ways to make mayonnaise without egg yolks.
-It’s possible to create a similar sauce by using a veloute or bechamel sauce, where the gelatin or milk proteins in the sauces create a thickened effect.
+It’s possible to create a similar sauce by using a veloute or béchamel sauce, where the gelatin or milk proteins in the sauces create a thickened effect.
 Others call for hard cooked yolks, bread, potato starch, or even fresh cheeses.
-Frankly, none are as good at creating the thickened, voluminous sauce we know and love as your standard mayo.

 Making Your Red Pepper Aioli from Scratch